-We have audited the financial statements of the Teachers' Superannuation Plan, which comprise the statement of financial position as at June 30, 2023, and the statements of changes in net assets available for benefits, and changes in pension obligations for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the Teachers' Superannuation Plan, which comprise the statement of financial position as at June 30, 2024, and the statement of changes in net assets available for benefits and the statement of changes in pension obligations for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Teachers' Superannuation Plan as at June 30, 2023, and changes in its net assets available for benefits and changes in its pension obligations for the year then ended in accordance with Canadian accounting standards for pension plans.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Teachers' Superannuation Plan as at June 30, 2024, the changes in its net assets available for benefits and changes in its pension obligations for the year then ended in accordance with Canadian accounting standards for pension plans.